maforget/epubfixer/trunk/ePubFixer/readme.txt

 Change Log
 -------------------------------------------

+v1.5.1
+- A book would crash when doing certain thing when there was no guide in the opf.

 v1.5.0
 - Added a Select All option inthe context menu of the Add window.
 It will select all the nodes that are expanded.
 - Added the Cover Editor (look in the readme for additionnal info).